Battle of Saguntum: Result

 Blake's army lost about 1,000 killed and wounded, mostly in the veteran divisions of Zayas and Lardizabal.
 The French made 4,641 prisoners and captured 12 guns.
 The 2nd Regiment of Badajoz lost 17 officers and 521 men out of 800, mostly taken prisoner.
-Harispe and Habert lost 41 officer casualties while battling the two divisions of Spanish veterans; Chłopicki and Robert sustained only seven officer casualties.
+Harispe and Habert lost 41 officer casualties while battling the two divisions of Spanish veterans.
+Chłopicki and Robert sustained only seven officer casualties.
 As usual, Suchet understated his losses at 130 killed and 590 wounded.
 Total Spanish casualties came to around 6,000.
 French losses were probably around 1,000 killed and wounded.

 The next day, Suchet sent an emissary to Andriani, asking for the garrison's surrender.
 Andriani soon gave in.
 After seeing the army of relief dispersed before their eyes, the troops of the garrison had no more stomach for a siege.
 By this time, the French siege trenches were very close to the Spanish defenses.
 The Dos Mayo redoubt was in ruins from the bombardment and would probably have fallen to the next assault.
 The 2,500 survivors became French prisoners, though 200 of them were too sick or injured to be moved from the hospital.
 Most of the 17 guns were knocked out and their ammunition was low, though there were enough musket cartridges to prolong the defense.

 Suchet might have advanced to Valencia and scattered the 22,000 survivors of Blake's demoralized army.
 Instead, the French marshal paused after his victory.
 After providing a garrison for Sagunto Castle and detaching a brigade to escort the Spanish prisoners to the rear, he had only 15,000 men available for field operations.
 Suchet declined to use Ficatier's brigade because it secured the roads over which his food and supplies reached him.
 He wanted the divisions of Severoli and Reille for the advance to Valencia.
 Severoli was under his orders, but that general's troops guarded Aragon.
 To procure Reille's help Suchet needed Napoleon's permission.
-That consent would arrive in December.
+That consent would arrive only in December.